aqualung22/aqualung22/README.md

 ### Hi there !

-- :computer: Free Software enthusiast.
+👨‍🎓 Free Software enthusiast.
 Graduated in Free Software Management @ Uni-BH - Centro Universitário de Belo Horizonte/MG/Brasil

-- 👀 I’m interested in Devops, Infra as a code, Linux and automate things in general
+:computer: I’m currently learning DevOps culture and tools like Docker, Kubernetes, Jenkins, Terraform , AWS

-- 🌱 I’m currently learning DevOps tools like Docker, Jenkins, Kubernetes and Linux related skills
+:computer: I’m interested in Devops, Infra as a code, Linux and automate things in general

 <!--
 - 💞️ I’m looking to
 - 📫 How to reach me: